Glimmerina/rustbook-tutorials/Chapter-19/note.md

 I am already feeling shattered.
 One day down, six more to go.

 Still showed up for the git commit though.
 I would rather be writing in Rust than dealing with the personal life stuff but alas, the crab will have to wait for now.

+Day 3:

+I have spent over 7 hours today on trains and buses, and my step count is easily in the 5 digit figures.
+My feet are killing me.
+I am very tired.

+And if I had brought my macbook with me, I could have gotten many hours of Rust in.
+I am a fool.
+I'm grateful to have not had the extra carry weight, but I lament the time lost.
+I am sorry, Crab.

+(V)(;,,;)(V)